 It is Week 6 of the Declutter Challenge!
 We have made it to the end of our physical decluttering and to celebrate, we are tackling our Cluttered Garage and Attic!
 But make sure you pay as much attention to next week’s Mental Decluttering post.

 This week’s Garage and Attic Decluttering Checklist has us focused on tackling the areas that legitimately house lots of items, but are also oftentimes dumping grounds for the stuff we don’t know what to do with.
 So print off your Decluttering Checklist for the Garage and Attic and let’s get to it…I mean, the sooner we start the sooner we finish!
 AMIRIGHT?

-If you are new to this Declutter Challenge and you want to, as Maria (soon to be Von Trapp) suggests, start at the very beginning, pop over to week 1 where we dive into our bedrooms and bathrooms.
+If you are new to this Declutter Challenge and you want to start at the very beginning, pop over to week one, where we dive into our bedrooms and bathrooms.
 If you haven’t joined the Declutter Challenge yet, you can do that here.